 With this in mind, several requests.
 Please let the webmaster know of anyone who should be removed from the worker directory, or have had their directory information (e.g., addresses, contact information, interests) changed.
 Second, please provide information regarding meetings, conferences, and research projects involving Chironomidae.
-Finally, to enhance the visual appeal and communicate to others what we do, it would be greatly appreciated if you can submit photographs of midges of all life stages for inclusion in the Home Page.
+Finally, to enhance the visual appeal and communicate to others what we do, please submit chironomid photographs of all life stages for inclusion in the Home Page.
 Proper credit, citation and copyright protection will, of course, be given.
-(Image upper right of a male Tanytarsus gracilentus (Holmgren, 1883) - © 2004, Torbjørn Ekrem, used with permission; image to the left is Chironomus anthracinus Zetterstedt, 1860, from Lake Esrum, Denmark, in late April - © 2004, Klaus Brodersen, used with permission).

 Special: The past year our community has lost a number of influencial researchers whose works have greatly influenced our knowledge.
 Here we acknowledge our colleagues:

 Dietrich Neumann (1931-2012) - Martin Spies: "Much of Neumann's work, in early years including studies with Karl Strenzke, was in chronobiology and morphogenetics, with a major focus on the ecology, physiology, phenology and separation of Clunio populations in the marine intertidal.
 Later on he was very active also in the limnology, ecology and protection of river floodplains and their biota.
 Academically, Neumann served as teacher and advisor to many students, e.g. during his tenure (1967-1997) as professor of zoology and physiological ecology at the University of Cologne, Germany.